AskBid/atc-haskell-projects/notes.md

 execStateT: Use when you only need the final state and can discard the result (e.g., just [String]).

 those work like `parse` work for Parsers, and indeed the Parsers are a little like StateTs.
 They are instructions on how to process States that are fed to it through the `runStateT` etc. as `parse` feds a String into a Parser.

+StateT Monad: StateT s m a is a monad transformer that adds state manipulation (for state type s) to an underlying monad m (here, IO).
+It threads the state (AppState) through computations automatically, allowing functions like get, put, and modify to access or update the state without explicit passing.

+Because loop is a StateT AppState IO () action, it runs with an implicit AppState threaded through it.
+When loop calls handleInput, it’s composing two StateT actions within the same monad stack, so handleInput inherits the same state context.

+The StateT monad is designed to thread the state (AppState) through all computations automatically.
+When you use get, put, or modify in handleInput, these functions operate on the current state of the StateT monad, which is maintained by the transformer.

+Think of it like this: loop is a sequence of StateT actions, and handleInput is one of those actions.
+Each action in the do block operates on the state threaded through the entire StateT computation, starting from the initial state provided to runStateT.

+The "automagical" part comes from Haskell’s monadic abstraction.
+The StateT monad hides the plumbing of passing the state around.
+When you write get or modify, you’re interacting with the state implicitly managed by the StateT transformer.

+Under the hood, StateT s m a is a newtype around a function s -> m (a, s), which takes a state, produces a result and a new state, and runs in the base monad m.
+When you compose StateT actions (like loop calling handleInput), the transformer ensures the state is passed through correctly.